DS-100/fa20/gradproject.md

 Note: We will run the notebooks in that order when grading, so please account for that.

 #### Project narrative.
 This Jupyter Notebook should summarize your workflow and what you have learned.
 It should be structured as a research paper and include a title, list of authors, abstract, introduction, description of data, description of methods, summary of results, and discussion.
 Make sure to number figures and tables and include informative captions.

+**UPDATE**: you can now replace the narrative notebook, and only the narrative notebook, with a PDF compiled using LaTeX, provided that the provenance of the figures are clearly labeled in the main narrative, and the figures can be reproduced by running the analysis notebooks

 Specifically, you should address the following in the narrative.

 * Frame the question.
 * Describe the data.